dataunions/dataunions/README.md

 That's exactly what's happening in the [default join server](https://github.com/dataunions/default-join-server).
 Forking that may be a faster starting point for your own customizations, or you can study this readme to start your customizations from scratch.

+Note that this base join server does not grant the joining member permissions to any data backend, it just adds the member to the smart contract.
+You should grant the joining member the ability to share their data via whatever data backend/protocol your Data Union is using.
+The [default join server](https://github.com/dataunions/default-join-server) hosted by the Data Union DAO is [Streamr](https://streamr.network)-aware, meaning that it grants new members publish permission to Streamr streams associated with that Data Union.

 ### Options

 See below for the various constructor options and their default values.
 At a minimum, you should pass in at least the `privateKey`.